rightscale-cookbooks/rightscale_tag/README.md

 dealing with machine tags in RightScale.
 It builds on the resources and library methods in the [machine_tag] cookbook and provides a higher level set of functionality dealing specifically with RightScale.
-There are resources, providers, and library methods for definign a 3-tier web application consisting of load balancer, application, and database servers.
+There are resources, providers, and library methods for defining a 3-tier web application consisting of load balancer, application, and database servers.
 The resources and providers allow for setting up tags on the respective servers while the helper methods can be used by other servers needing to find them.